medic/cht-docs/content/en/apps/tutorials/application-tests.md

 ### Tips for writing tests
 - Every test needs to add value
 - Use the scientific method: your test is a hypothesis and you’re running an experiment
+- Follow these steps:
-- 1. Arrange - Prepare the experiment
+  1. Arrange - Prepare the experiment
   2. Act - Run the experiment.
 Take a measurement
   3. Assert - Assert the hypothesis
 - Structure testing inputs into "classes": if one member in a class works well then the class is considered to work